Scams and con artists exist in many fields.

 You’ll find similar lists if you search using phrases like “list of [country] nobility.”
 Here are a few: French nobility – Lists of French noble families (in French) – Lists of nobility (at Wikipedia)

 Also, even on a real ID card, you may see a fake title.
 The person may have changed his name, legally, to “Lord ______” or “Duke ______.”
+(Yes, I know someone who actually did that.)

 So, check public records.
 Real titles are recorded, not just as a name, but with the honours bestowed.